Final-Project-RecipeRescue/Server/README.md

         Return list of recipes that household can make or 404 if there no recipes
         user_mail: Email of the user to add.
         household_id: Id of the household.
+         co2_weight : Default value : 0.5 : fout /// for the sorting by 2 parameters
+         expiration_weight : Default value : 0.5 : fout /// for the sorting by 2 parameters

     GET /users_household/check_if_household_exist_in_system
          Return true if the hosehold exist in the system